📖FAQ

 • When the PERP trades below spot, shorts pay longs (negative funding).

-The funding rate is reset every hour on Crypto.com.
-Other exchanges use different time intervals.
+The funding rate is reset every hour on Crypto.com and every 8 hours on OKX.

 Every exchange requires margin before OpenTrade can trade a perpetual futures (PERP) contract.
 While certain exchanges offer leverage and cross margining (where the collateral is a pool of assets), OpenTrade will margin the SOL PERP with 100% SOL (staked SOL).